 - Pour pancake batter into half of the molds.
 DO NOT OVERFILL.
 Half-filling the molds is ideal.

-- When the batter starts to bubble along the edges, place about two tablespoonfuls of ube jam on top of the batter.
+- When the batter starts to bubble along the edges, place about two tablespoonfuls of ube halaya on top of the batter.

 - Fill the rest of the molds with the same amount of batter.

 - Loosen an ube-topped pancake and carefully flip on top of a plain pancake to sandwich the filling inside.
-Cook for a few minutes until the batter is cooked through and the filling is hot (see notes after the recipe).
+Cook for a few minutes until the batter is cooked through and the filling is hot.

-- Repeat for the rest of the batter and ube jam.
+- Repeat for the rest of the batter and ube halaya.

 - Serve the ube pancake sandwiches while hot.